 - eggs: farm fresh eggs often have darker yolks, which will produce a deep yellow lemon curd

-- lemon zest: best to use organic lemons and to wash the peel thoroughly first before zesting.
+- lemon zest: It's best to use organic lemons and to wash the peel thoroughly first before zesting.
 Remember it's much easier to zest a lemon before you squeeze it!

 - Begin by melting the butter in a glass measuring cup.
 Set aside.
+Zest the lemon.

-- In a medium glass bowl, whisk the eggs with honey until well combined.
+- In a medium glass bowl, whisk the eggs with honey (or sugar) until well combined.

 - Return to the microwave and heat on full power for 1 minute.
 Whisk again.